MicrosoftDocs/query-docs/query-languages/dax/calculate-function-dax.md

 - If the columns (or tables) aren't in the filter context, then new filters will be added to the filter context to evaluate the expression.
 - If the columns (or tables) are already in the filter context, the existing filters will be overwritten by the new filters to evaluate the CALCULATE expression.

 The CALCULATE function used _without filters_ achieves a specific requirement.
 It transitions row context to filter context.
-It's required when an expression (not a model measure) to summarize model data needs to be evaluated in row context.
+It's required when an expression (not a model measure) that summarizes model data needs to be evaluated in row context.
 This scenario can happen in a calculated column formula or when an expression in an iterator function is evaluated.
+Note that when a model measure is used in row context, context transition is automatic.

 ## Examples